 - Chemicals and metals all share a reputation of mimicking or disrupting hormones; these findings have been tied to certain types of cancers and are known to cause harm to unborn fetuses.

-- When cell’s exterior get ‘gummed up’ with toxins they can no longer give and receive messages.
-As a result, women end up with premenopausal symptoms, infertility issues and endocrine disruption.
+- When a cell’s exterior gets ‘gummed up’ with toxins, it can no longer give and receive messages.
+As a result, women end up with premenopausal symptoms, infertility issues, and endocrine disruption.

-- Resolution: At the NHCAA we identify the source of toxicity, educate the patient how to reduce their exposure and use supplementation to support the body so the toxin can be flushed from the system.
+- Resolution: At the NHCAA we identify the source of toxicity, educate the patient on how to reduce their exposure, and use supplementation to support the body so the toxin can be flushed from the system.